 Important Dates for the Berth family

 This web page shows only a small excerpt of our Berth research.
-Another 77 words (6 lines of text) covering the years 1300, 1677, 1587, 1674, 1640, 1644, 1309 and 1317 are included under the topic Early Berth History in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) covering the years 1300, 1677, 1653, 1560, 1637, 1587, 1674, 1640, 1644, 1667, 1743, 1724, 1309 and 1317 are included under the topic Early Berth History in all our PDF Extended History products and printed products wherever possible.

 Berth Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Brett, Britt, Bret, Brit and others.

 Early Notables of the Berth family (pre 1700)

 Another 86 words (6 lines of text) are included under the topic Early Berth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Berth family to Ireland

 Some of the Berth family moved to Ireland, but this topic is not covered in this excerpt.

-Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Berth family to the New World and Oceana
+Migration of the Berth family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Berth or a variant listed above were: James Brett, who settled in Barbados in 1635; Isabel Brett settled in Salem, Massachusetts in 1630; Emma Brett settled in Virginia in 1655; Alex Brett settled in Virginia in 1638..